-The Fund has interest income from cash deposits and and dividend income from its investments in the Target Fund, which are subject to final withholding tax.
+The Fund earns interest income from cash deposits, which are subject to final withholding tax.
 Such income is presented at gross amount and the related final tax is presented in the statement of total comprehensive income as final withholding tax.
 Realized gain on sale of financial assets at FVTPL is tax-exempt.

-10.11 Functional and presentation currency
+10.10 Functional and presentation currency